Carniatto/bookshelf/README.md

 1. Move filtering logic to dedicated service to keep the controller lean.
 2. Move the pagination logic to dedicated service to keep the controller lean.
+3. Add some animation to make the UX more appealing
-3. Improve documentation on framework modules
+4. Improve documentation on framework modules
-4. Add E2E protractor testing
+5. Add E2E protractor testing

 ## License